Talha-Tahir2001/lore-and-abyss/README.md

 ---

+## Hackathon submission notes

+**Track:** Open Innovation (Track 4)

+**What makes Lore & Abyss memorable for judges:**
+1. The multi-agent split — five distinct agents each doing one job, not one prompt pretending to do everything
+2. The architecture honesty — the README documents the actual Bedrock-to-AI/ML-API swap and why, rather than presenting a sanitized version of the build
+3. Genuine resume — close the tab mid-story, come back a day later, the world state and full transcript are exactly where you left them
+4. The demo moment — pick Horror, type something reckless, watch the tension meter climb to Critical and the narrative tone shift in real time

+**Database used:** AWS DynamoDB (on-demand capacity), single-table design with one GSI.
+See [Data model](#data-model-dynamodb) and [AWS Database usage proof](#aws-database-usage-proof) below.

+---

 ## AWS Database usage proof

 See `/docs/screenshots` in this repo for:
 - DynamoDB table configuration (`lore-abyss`, on-demand capacity, `pk`/`sk` schema)
 - GSI configuration (`UserSessionsByDate`)
 - Live table items showing `SESSION`, `WORLDSTATE`, and `TURN#` records from actual gameplay

+---

+---

+## License

+MIT

 ---